Across Shiawassee County, individuals and groups are stepping up to #raiseUPshiawassee.

 The mission of the Shiawassee Humane Society is to ensure the humane treatment of companion animals in need.
 We do this by providing safe, temporary shelter and care, finding permanent homes for adoptable pets, and engaging in public advocacy and community education, with an emphasis on population control.
 From our beginnings in 1954 to the present, we have re-homed over 20,000 community animals!

 Shiawassee Hunger Network

 The SHN is a collaboration of pantries dedicated to eliminating hunger & providing emergency food to families in need.
-In the first 6 months of 2020, our pantries have provided over 80,000 meals.
-Help us give families a Hand-Up, #raiseUPshiawassee!
+Each year the Hunger Network provides thousands of meals to families in need.
+Join with us so families never have to make food a choice, #raiseUPshiawassee!

 Contact: Helen Bear, 989-723-8239, firstname.lastname@example.org

 The Mission of The Arc Mid-Michigan is to empower people with developmental disabilities in Shiawassee, Ingham, Clinton, and Eaton counties to participate in and be fully included in the community.